Group Tutoring Vs One-on-One: How It Compares For Cost & Effectiveness

 Subject matter;

-Chosen students.Â
+Chosen students.

 This means ensuring targeted teaching specifically for those who need it.
 If teachers identify the correct students through diagnostic assessment, the number of students in a group is reduced.
 This keeps it an effective small group intervention.

-What is one to one tutoring?
+What is one-on-one tutoring?

-One to one tutoring is when one qualified teacher, teaching assistant or professional tutor provides intensive, personalised learning to one pupil.
+One-on-one tutoring is when one qualified teacher, teaching assistant or professional tutor provides intensive, personalised learning to one pupil.

-One to one tutoring providers should:
+One-on-one tutoring providers should:

 Hold valid background checks for all tutors;